Jump to Content

 • Nelson

-Why choose a retirement village in Nelson/Tasman?
+Why choose a Retirement Village in Nelson/Tasman?

 Welcome to sunny Nelson/Tasman!
 Famous for regularly taking out the top spot for sunshine hours nationally, this region has a lot more to offer than just sun and warmth.
 From the bustling town of Nelson, to the quieter atmosphere of Motueka, there’s a lifestyle here for everyone.
 It’s no wonder it has a range of retirement villages, both well-established and newly built.